Abhinavpatra/Abhinavpatra/README.md

 ## About Me

 <p>
   Full-stack and Blockchain Developer with a passion for building innovative and efficient web applications.
-My expertise lies in crafting user-friendly interfaces and robust backend systems, with a strong interest in the decentralized world of Web3.
-I'm always eager to learn new technologies and apply them to solve real-world problems.
+My expertise lies in simply to have the ability to learn and not stop.
 </p>

 ---